ambethia/recaptcha/.github/PULL_REQUEST_TEMPLATE.md

 Why and what is being done.

 ## Pre-Merge Checklist
-- [ ] CHANGELOG.md updated with short summary
+- [ ] CHANGELOG.md updated with short summary for user facing changes